Psychology has a special place in writing. The rule of three is especially powerful because people can easily remember things in groups of three.

 If you are writing a movie script or even a book, it is always a good idea to introduce your characters first.
 Show how their everyday life looks and the turning point or the incident that changes or kicks in the story plot.

 You should avoid writing monotonous and boring paragraphs describing the character.
 Always remember, your introduction is the most crucial part of your content.
-If you fail to engage your audience there, all your efforts will go in vain.
+If you fail to improve customer engagement, all your efforts will go in vain.